mdillemuth/weather-app/README.md

 ## Future Plans

-If I decide to invest more time into this project, I would like to work with the AccuWeather API - https://developer.accuweather.com/ and create a more robust 'dashboard' like application.
+If I decide to invest more time into this project, I would like to work with the AccuWeather API - https://developer.accuweather.com/.
+It seems to be able to provide more comprehensive endpoints for location.
+The only issue with this small 'app' was getting the OpenWeather API to recognize the difference between a city like "Miami, FL" and "Miami, OH" or international data.

+I

 ## License